-QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1 Health Each child's health and physical activity is supported and promoted.
+QUAL TY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.1 Health Each child's health and physical activity is supported and promoted.
 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 QUALITY AREA 3: PHYSICAL ENVIRONMENT 3.1.2 Upkeep Premises, furniture and equipment are safe, clean and well maintained.
-3.2.3 Environmentally responsible The service cares for the environment and supports become environmentally responsible.
-The service cares for the environment and supports children to become environmentally responsible.
+3.2.3 Environmentally responsible The service cares for the environment and supports children to become environmentally responsible.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 168 Policies and procedures are required in relation to health and safety 170 Policies and procedures to be followed
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS 168 Policies and procedures are required in relation to health and safety 170 Policies and procedures to be followed